paraggit/dexters-laboratory/README.md

-# laboratory-laboratory
+# dexters-laboratory
-This repository containthe arduino, raspberry pi  base projects
+This repository containthe arduino and raspberry pi  base projects.